prestonfu/ee126-selfgrade-form/README.md

 1. Add the self-grade data to `src/data/assignmentData.json`
 2. `cd autograder`
 3. `python create-autograder.py [Assignment Name]` (e.g. `python create-autograder.py "Homework 1"`)
 A temporary self-grade autograder is in `autograder/`.
+To make the submission graded based on completion, add the `--completion` flag.

 After commiting to the repo, a github action will be run which will deploy the site.
 To deploy the github site manually, pull the repo, make your changes, and run `npm run deploy`.
 Note: This pushes the raw computed website, which may not be what you want.